In this article, Professor Desmet mentions a few interesting concepts from (mass) psychology.

 Professor of Clinical Psychology at Ghent University.

-Professor of clinical psychology Mattias Desmet (Ghent University) explains why a large part of the population during the corona crisis is remarkably easy to accept measures that 'cut' deeply into their pleasure, freedom and prosperity.
+Professor of clinical psychology Mattias Desmet (UGent) explains why a large part of the population during the corona crisis remarkably easily accepts measures that 'cut deeply' into their pleasure, freedom and prosperity.

-Take a good look at the figure below.
+Take a closer look at the figure below.
 Which of the line segments A, B and C is the same length as line segment 1?
-That was the question that the American psychologist Solomon Asch asked the participants of his experiment on peer pressure.
-In each group of eight test subjects, there were seven employees of Asch.
-They all answered 'line segment B' without batting an eyelid.
+That was the question that American psychologist Solomon Asch asked the participants of his experiment on peer pressure.
+There were seven Asch employees in each group of eight test subjects.
+Without batting an eyelid they all answered 'line B'.

-The eighth participant – the only real subject – gave mostly the same answer as his predecessors.
-Only 25 percent consistently expressed what even a blind person can see: not line segment B but line segment C is the same length as line segment 1.
+The eighth participant - the one and only test subject - gave largely the same answer as his predecessors.
+Only 25 percent consistently said what even a blind person can see: not line segment B but line segment C is the same length as line segment 1.

 After the experiment, some test subjects said that they did know the right answer but did not dare to go against the group.
 Even more interestingly, others admitted that they had begun to doubt their own judgment under pressure from the group and eventually accepted the absurd group judgment as true.